divStar/homelab/modules/cluster/modules/platform/modules/cnpg-operator/README.md

-# Traefik CRDs setup

-This module installs the Traefik CRDs Helm Chart, ultimately allowing each application to bring its own `IngressRoute` even before the [Traefik module](../traefik/README.md) is installed.
+# CloudNative PostgreSQL

+This module installs PostgreSQL (postgres) onto a given cluster.

+> [!NOTE]
+> In order to install this application successfully, the cluster is *required* to be configured properly.

 ## Contents